-I picked up the piano as a hobby in 2006 and have been occasionally playing ever since.
+I picked up the piano as a hobby in 2006 and have been occasionally playing classical music ever since.
 In 2008 I decided to purchase a contemporary 88-key piano which is still my favorite to this day.

 While photographing a concert in Menomonie WI, I discovered a guitarist named Greg Gilbertson who used an array of outboard gear on stage to produce whimsical effects.
 I was simply mesmerized.
 Loop effects, guitar pedals, signal processors, etc have been around for ages and used in so many amazing ways, but there was something specific about how he used the gear that moved me.